Nutrition FAQsby John Meadows on December 1, 2021

 I love them!
 Do not be afraid to use spices!!!
 Some things I like include Gluten free Szechuan, Gluten Free soy sauce, all Mrs. Dash, natural ketchup in small quantity, garlic salt, onion powder, mustards, Buffalo Wing sauce, any hot sauce, garlic, oregano, etc. You NEVER have to eat bland food!
 As long as calories are under 5 calories a serving, I’m on it!

 During a pre-contest phase, what is your opinion on Crystal Lite and sugar free gum?
 Do you limit these or not?
 Or do you eliminate them completely?

-I think you are fine with these in moderation, but just be aware that most sugar alcohols don’t absorb correctly in your small intestine and can bloat you or cause stomach issues.
+I think you are fine with these in moderation, but just be aware that most sugar alcohols don’t absorb correctly in your small intestine and worse, feed bad gut bacteria which can bloat you or cause stomach issues.
 Again, just use in moderation…don’t go overboard.

 Can I use any sugar free, gluten free condiments and beverages?
 I typically stick with hot sauce and mustard.
 Lemon juice, should it be fresh, or can it be bottled?
 Kimchi, how much should I take?
 When should I take?

 Gluten free Szechuan, stuff sweetened with Sucralose (I am not a Splenda hater yet).
 I mostly do hot sauce, low carb (no HFCS) ketchup, and mustard myself.

 Lemon juice should be fresh, unless you can find 100 real lemon juice that is bottled.
 I have some, so I know it’s out there.
 But just be sure to get the REAL stuff…not the fake (from concentrate) stuff.

 I like to take Kimchi before bed, but you can anytime really, or use this as a condiment, it is AWESOME on scrambled eggs, and rice…I eat probably about 1 cup a shot.